-Believing there was a market for people who wanted to come across from the other side of the river, William started to run a ferry from a wharf he built on the bank of the river below the cottage - 'Simpson’s Wharf' - to Turriell Point (now Burraneer Bay).
-This ferry ran from the 1880s until the 1920s.
+Believing there was a market for people who wanted to come across from the other side of the river, William started to run a ferry from a wharf he built on the riverbank below the cottage.
+The ferry ran between Simpson’s Wharf to Turriell Point (now Burraneer Bay) from the 1880s until the 1920s.

-Getting an early taste for the tourism dollar, Simpson built a large attic roofed hotel and was granted a liquor license in 1887.
-By the 1890's the hotel was a local landmark and a very popular destination with honeymooners and families.
+Getting a taste for the tourism dollar, Simpson built a large attic-roofed hotel in the 1880s in Bonnie Vale, below Simpsons Cottage.
+By the 1890s, the hotel was a local landmark and a popular destination for honeymooners and families.
 The first school in Sutherland Shire was held in a room of the hotel - members of the Simpson family and a few other children were taught there.
 The hotel tragically burnt down on July 29, 1955.
 The National Park Trust purchased the site, which is now the location of a National Parks Rangers hut.